rchup/poc_api/README.md

 # API Test Automation Framework (POC)

-A minimal, extensible Python test automation framework for API testing using pytest and requests.
+A minimal, extensible Python test automation framework for API and UI testing using pytest, requests, and Playwright.

 ## Quickstart